Will My Child Know About Me After Adoption?

-A 2012 study from the Evan B. Donaldson Adoption Institute titled “Openness in Adoption” found that 95 percent of today’s adoptions are open or semi-open, meaning children and their adoptive families maintain some form of contact with their birth families.
+Yes, most adopted children grow up knowing they are adopted.
+A 2012 study from the Evan B. Donaldson Adoption Institute titled “Openness in Adoption” found that 95 percent of adoptions today are open or semi-open, meaning children and their adoptive families maintain some form of contact with their birth families.
 As the statistics show, modern adoptions are more open than ever before.
 This has been shown to benefit everyone involved, but most of all, the adopted child.

 Keep in mind, you are in complete control of the family you choose for your baby.
 You will get to know the family throughout your pregnancy, so you will have the confidence and comfort level needed that they will talk about adoption the way you want them to.

 Yes, they can.
 Birth parents have the ability to choose a level of openness in adoption they are most comfortable with.
 For some, this may be picture and letter updates.
 Other may choose to have phone or video calls, and still others may choose in person visits.
 If you are considering choosing adoption for your child, you can choose whichever option is best for you.

 How Do Kids Feels When They Find Out They're Adopted?